AdityaAryaPratama/TikTok-Claim-Classification/README.md

 # TikTok-Claim-Classification

 # Bussiness Problem Understanding
+## Context

 TikTok users have the ability to report videos and comments that contain user claims.
 These reports identify content that needs to be reviewed by moderators.
 This process generates a large number of user reports that are difficult to address quickly.

 TikTok is working on the development of a predictive model that can determine whether a video contains a claim or offers an opinion.
 Videos that are labeled opinions will be less likely to go on to be reviewed by a human moderator.
 Videos that are labeled as claims will be further sorted by a downstream process to determine whether they should get prioritized for review.

 With a successful prediction model, TikTok can reduce the backlog of user reports and prioritize them more efficiently.

+## Goals

+We wants to build a machine learning model to help identify claims and opinions.
+Videos that are labeled opinions will be less likely to go on to be reviewed by a human moderator.
+Videos that are labeled as claims will be further sorted by a downstream process to determine whether they should get prioritized for review.
+For example, perhaps videos that are classified as claims would then be ranked by how many times they were reported, then the top x% would be reviewed by a human each day.

+A machine learning model would greatly assist in the effort to present human moderators with videos that are most likely to be in violation of TikTok's terms of service.

+## Evaluation Metric

+The evaluation metrics such as ROC AUC score, recall, precision, and F1-score are commonly used for classification tasks.
+Each metric provides a different perspective on how well your model is performing.
+To determine which evaluation metric might be best, consider how the model might be wrong.
+There are two possibilities for bad predictions:

+- **False positives:** When the model predicts a video is a claim when in fact it is an opinion
+- **False negatives:** When the model predicts a video is an opinion when in fact it is a claim

+In the given scenario, it's better for the model to predict false positives when it makes a mistake, and worse for it to predict false negatives.
+It's very important to identify videos that break the terms of service, even if that means some opinion videos are misclassified as claims.
+The worst case for an opinion misclassified as a claim is that the video goes to human review.
+The worst case for a claim that's misclassified as an opinion is that the video does not get reviewed _and_ it violates the terms of service.
+A video that violates the terms of service would be considered posted from a "banned" author, as referenced in the data dictionary.

+Because it's more important to minimize false negatives, the model evaluation metric will be **recall**.
+Also **Receiver Operating Characteristic** and **The Area Under the Curve** to evaluate the model's ability to distinguish between the classes.

 # Data Understanding
 ### Attribute Information